HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

       uuid: ""
       aclLookupHost: ""
 ```
-Configure the `automatedSetup` for `digitalAssetManagement` to configure DAM content source automatically.
-If `digitalAssetManagement` is enabled, DAM content source will be configured automatically with the given `uuid` and `aclLookupHost` during startup of search.
-If `uuid` and `aclLookupHost` are not given, we assume default DAM auto configurations with `uuid : 75024f9c-2579-58f1-3new-5706ba2a62fc` and `aclLookupHost: https://dx-deployment-core:10042`.
+Configure the `automatedSetup` for `digitalAssetManagement` to automatically configure DAM content source.
+If `digitalAssetManagement` is enabled, DAM content source is configured automatically with the given `uuid` and `aclLookupHost` during startup of search.
+If `uuid` and `aclLookupHost` are not provided, the system assumes the default DAM auto configurations with `uuid : 75024f9c-2579-58f1-3new-5706ba2a62fc` and `aclLookupHost: https://dx-deployment-core:10042`.

 ### Allowlisting for file types in the file processor
 ```yaml